yet-another-static-site-generator/yass/docs/configuration.md

   project directory.
 If you exclude directory, it whole content will be excluded too.
 Layouts, modules and output directories are excluded by default.
 Default value for this is empty list.
-- ServerEnabled - can have true of false value, case-insensitive.
+- ServerEnabled - can have true or false value, case-insensitive.
 Did command `server` should start web server too or not.
 Default value is `true` (start the web server).
 - ServerPort - any number from 1 to 65535.
 Port on which the web server will be listening.
 Please remember that using ports below 1025 number require root privileges.
 Default value is `8888`
+- StopServerOnError - can have true or false value, case-insensitive.
+Did command `server` should terminate if error occured, during creating the site.
+  Default value is `false` (don't terminate on error).
 - MonitorInterval - any positive number.
 How often (in seconds) the program should check for this site changes when working in server mode and regenerate the site if needed.
 Default value is `5.0`.